nextcloud/documentation/intro_manual/introduction.rst

 Mobile access with „ownCloud mobile apps“
 -----------------------------------------
 For certain mobile devices (i.e. Smartphones or tablets) a mobile app is available.
-Therfore file synchronization (sometimes called filesynch or just synch) is also possible for these devices.
+Therefore file synchronization (sometimes called filesynch or just synch) is also possible for these devices.

 * Android
 * iOS